Smeb/camino-ml/README.md

 your operating system

 ### Python installation
-- Make a virtualenv (you need pip for this)
+- Initialise a virtual environment (you need pip for this)
   - `virtualenv -p /usr/bin/python2.7 ml_research`
   - the directory may be different depending on your OS
 - Activate the environment using source ml\_research/bin/activate (your prompt should change)